 – The proposal does not need to be perfect

-+ If necessary, proposer can withdraw proposal and return later
+- Amended proposal by initiator (if necessary, proposer can withdraw proposal and return later)

 If you are interested in this more in detail please check out this more detailed explanation by one of the founders of Holacracy Brian Robertson.
 This process can be tweaked but is a very robust basis for decision making.
 It pushes the group to make small incremental decisions in an efficient manner, favouring a trial and error approach as opposed to a risk adverse blame game.